AiursoftWeb/MoongladePure/README.md

 It is also suggested to mount a big disk to save your blog's content.
 View more here:

 - [Mounting a big disk in Linux](https://anduin.aiursoft.cn/post/2022/7/5/install-nextcloud-on-a-ubuntu-2004-server#bigger-hdd)

+## How to contribute

+There are many ways to contribute to the project: logging bugs, submitting pull requests, reporting issues, and creating suggestions.

+Even if you with push rights on the repository, you should create a personal fork and create feature branches there when you need them.
+This keeps the main repository clean and your workflow cruft out of sight.

+We're also interested in your feedback on the future of this project.
+You can submit a suggestion or feature request through the issue tracker.
+To make this process more effective, we're asking that these include more information to help define them more clearly.